Embassy of the United States, Havana: Health-related incidents

 The United States expelled two Cuban diplomats in response to the attacks; the Cuban government offered to cooperate with the US in an investigation of the incidents.
 In September, the US State Department stated that it was removing non-emergency staff from the US embassy, and warned US citizens not to travel to Cuba.
 In October 2017, the Associated Press released what it claimed was a recording of the sound some embassy workers heard during the attacks.
 However, senior neurologists consulted by The Guardian suggested that the health incidents were probably psychosomatic complaints, of the kind commonly known as mass hysteria.
 In December 2017, investigators discovered abnormalities in the victims' brains.
 The white matter of the brains showed physical changes which doctors believe could not have been caused by sound.
 They are now avoiding the term "sonic" to describe the attacks and there is growing skepticism it was caused by a sonic device; rather, it's possible that the sound heard by victims was a by-product of the brain damage.
 In a 2018 paper published in JAMA, a team of medical researchers at the University of Pennsylvania all but ruled out a sonic weapon and said they could not find the source of the ailments experienced by the embassy staff.
 They said that the report by the Associated Press claiming researchers had found damage to white matter in the brains of the patients was wrong and that there was no such damage.
 In January 2019 a study of a recording of the sound heard by embassy staff was released by Alexander Stubbs, a graduate student at the University of California, Berkeley, and Fernando Montealegre-Zapata, a professor of sensory biology at the University of Lincoln.
 The study found that the sound matched the mating song of the Indies short-tailed cricket found around the Caribbean.
 The researchers did not examine the cause of the diplomats' ailments and did not rule out a sonic attack "at another point".

-James Lewis, a former State Department official and intelligence expert, stated: "We know with 100% certainly that the embassies are under surveillance, and the technology being used could just be crude and over-powered"; he noted that health problems at the U.S. embassy in Moscow in the 1970s were thought to be linked to the use of microwave surveillance devices.
+James Andrew Lewis, a former State Department official and intelligence expert, stated: "We know with 100% certainly that the embassies are under surveillance, and the technology being used could just be crude and over-powered"; he noted that health problems at the U.S. embassy in Moscow in the 1970s were thought to be linked to the use of microwave surveillance devices.